shrey-tayal/shrey-tayal/README.md

 ## Hi there 👋

-Current a student at NYU
+Currently a student at NYU

 <!--
 **shrey-tayal/shrey-tayal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.